alibaba/SiliconFastOS/README.md

 ## Quick Start

-You can use 'make menuconfig' to config your SifastOS, then use 'make' to build.
+You can use 'make menuconfig' to config your SiliconFastOS, then use 'make' to build.

 You will get a new directory named result in root directory, ./result has three subdirectory